What's a Litigation Friend?

 A reference to unexplained pain can often be an indicator that you might be suffering from a pain condition or from some psychological symptoms which need further investigation and an examination with another medical expert in a different specialty.

 A medical expert witness instructed in a personal injury claim can only provide an opinion on your diagnosis that falls within their field of expertise.
-So if they cannot explain your pain or symptoms, there could be another explanation.
+So, if they cannot explain your pain or symptoms, there could be another explanation.

 If a medical expert does suspect that there may be another possible cause or explanation for the symptoms, they will often suggest the type of other additional medical expert opinion you should seek.
-Sometimes, however, your Solicitor may need to put further questions to the medical expert to question them further on their opinion and ask if they recommend that an additional opinion on the cause of the pain is obtained, for example, from a Consultant in Pain Medicine and / or a Psychologist or Psychiatrist to find out if there is another cause for the ongoing pain.
+Sometimes, your Solicitor may need to put further questions to the medical expert to question them further on their opinion and ask if they recommend that an additional opinion on the cause of the pain is obtained, for example, from a Consultant in Pain Medicine and / or a psychologist or psychiatrist to find out if there is another cause for the ongoing pain.

 Obtaining a further specialist opinion can make all the difference to access the treatment and rehabilitation package to help ease and manage the pain.